¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾Ã¾«Æ·

 Leveraging expertise in factors that influence outcomes in pediatric care.

-Addressing Diverse Needs Across the Care Journey
+Addressing Unique Needs Across the Care Journey

 Researching the integration and implementation of evidence-based care for youth, families, and health providers.